VIRGINIA

 (1862 - 1863, 1864), Belle Plain

 A Union winter encampment area around Belle Plain Landing on Potomac Creek, and extended east into King George County to Waugh Point.
-Named camp sites included Camp Isabella and Camp Way (1863).
+Used by the I Corps, Army of the Potomac.
+Named camp sites include Camp Isabella and Camp Way (1863).

 A supply depot was established in May 1864 at Belle Plain Landing during the Wilderness-Spotsylvania campaign, but it was soon abandoned in favor of a new depot at City Point on the James River as the Union forces moved south towards Richmond and Petersburg.